 Distributions are determined on a tax basis and may differ from net investment income and realized capital gains for financial reporting purposes.
 Differences may be permanent or temporary.
 Permanent differences are reclassified among capital accounts in the financial statements to reflect their tax character.
 Temporary differences arise when certain items of income, expense, gain or loss are recognized in different periods for financial statement and tax purposes; these differences will reverse at some time in the future.
 Differences in classification may also result from the treatment of short-term gains as ordinary income for tax purposes.

-The tax character of distributions paid during the year ended October 31, 2025 and period ended October 31, 2024, were as follows:
+The tax character of the distributions paid were as follows: